mildsunrise/workframe.pde/CONTRIBUTING.md

     running `grunt test`.
 Verify the tests are successful.

  2. If you modify the version in `package.json`, update
-    the one in `src/banner.pd`, and viceversa.
+    the one in `src/banner.pde`, and viceversa.

  3. Make code **readable and structured**.
 If you feel you're
     adding too much code on a file, consider adding another.

  4. (Advanced) Never include full directories, instead
     create a file with the same name as the directory (but
-    with the suffix `.pd`) and include the files there.
+    with the suffix `.pde`) and include the files there.

 ## Code